billkarsh/SpikeGLX/Markdown/UserManual.md

 * `Apply All`: Copies Yscl from the selected graph to all other graphs of the same category.

-* `-<T>`: Samples the data stream in this channel to calculate and then subtract the time average value; effectively subtracting the DC component.
+* `-<T>`: Time averaging.
+Samples the data stream per channel to calculate and then subtract the time average value; effectively subtracting the DC component.
 This only affects graphing.
 The value is updated every 5 seconds.
 This may create artifactual steps during the initial settling phase of Imec preamps.

-* `-<S>`: At each timepoint all electrodes on this shank within a disc of specified radius are averaged.
+* `-<S>`: Spatial averaging.
+At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
 The locations of electrodes are known from your shank map.
-The average is subtracted from this channel.
-This only affects graphing. *Note1: Certain electrodes are omitted from the average:
+This only affects graphing.
-{Those marked 'use=false' in your map, Imec reference electrodes, Imec electrodes that are turned off}.* *Note2: For the Imec stream we only apply averaging to the AP channels, so if you apply both `AP=AP+LF` and `-<S>` you will see spatially averaged AP riding atop its corresponding **unaveraged** LF signal.*
+*Note1: Certain electrodes are omitted from the average: {Those marked 'use=false' in your map, Imec reference electrodes, Imec electrodes that are turned off}.*
+*Note2: Only AP-band channels are affected.*
+*Note3: Neighborhoods never cross shank boundaries.*
+There are four choices of neighborhood:
+    + `Loc 1,2`: An annulus about the channel's electrode; inner radius=1, outer=2.
+    + `Loc 2,8`: An annulus about the channel's electrode; inner radius=2, outer=8.
+    + `Glb All`: All electrodes on this channel's shank.
+    + `Glb Dmx`: All electrodes on this channel's shank that are sampled concurrently (same multiplexing phase).

 * `BinMax`: If checked, we report the extrema in each neural channel downsample bin.
 This assists spike visualization but exaggerates apparent background noise.
 Uncheck the box to visualize noise more accurately.

 #### For Imec Stream